codeforamerica/form-flow/README.md

 Conditions are intended to be small pieces of code that can be run from a template or from the form flow configuration file.
-They are generally used to determine the flow of pages in a `flows-config.yaml` file or conditionally showing or hiding elements ina  thymeleaf template.
+They are generally used to determine the flow of pages in a `flows-config.yaml` file or conditionally showing or hiding elements in a thymeleaf template.

 Conditions are Java objects that implement the `Condition` [interface](https://github.com/codeforamerica/form-flow/blob/main/src/main/java/formflow/library/config/submission/Condition.java)